subhopriyodas1997/Churn_Analysis_Bank_Customers/README.md

 - Created custom columns for minimum, maximum, and target churn rates to be used in visualizations such as gauges.
 - Developed visualizations including donuts, gauges, line charts, and line & clustered column charts.
 - Added a slicer for "Churn Status" to facilitate interactive analysis.

+## Dashboard Design

+<> Churn rate was consistently highest for the age group 51-60 years and for customers with a credit score <= 400.

 ## Findings

 <> Churn rate was consistently highest for the age group 51-60 years and for customers with a credit score <= 400.